johannehouweling/ToxTempAssistant/README.md

 ### Infrastructure
 - VHP4Safety GPT endpoint.
 Set limit to number of draft generations.
 - Where will this app be hosted?
-- Dockerize in VScode container?
+- Dockerize in and host on AzureDocker?
-- What are we storing?
+- What is stored?
+At the moment answers and document-names and username ISA.
 ## License

 ## Maintainer